Hi! Today we are taking a look at pirate weapons because they are an important part of any pirate’s arsenal.

 Free printable Pirate Weapons Word Search

-We have learned about pirate and played pirates for years now and it is always great to see how many terms and phrases are used in play once we cover a topic.
+We have learned about pirates and played pirates for years now and it is always interesting to see how many terms and phrases are used in play once we cover a topic.
 Love that!

 Make Your Own Pirate Weapons:

 We made a simple pirate hook out of a cup and a twisted up piece of tin foil.
 Just cut a small slit in the bottom of the cup, shape the tin foil into a hook leaving a longish piece at the bottom, stick the bottom of the hook shape into the slit and tape it in there with duct tape.
 Your boy sticks his hand in the cup and holds on with the bottom piece of tin foil.
 Arr!